COVID-19 Shoot Guidelines

 PPE should be provided for those needing to wear it:

-Masks (N95/P2/FFP2) and gloves.
-Those who need to break 2m-distancing once for a short amount of time to carry out their duties may need to wear basic PPE.
+● Those who need to break 2m-distancing for a length of time to carry out their duties may need to wear tier 2

 ● A separate covered bin for safe and immediate disposal of tissues and PPE.

-Clear health etiquette to be on posters around set (e.g: Wear appropriate PPE at all times / When coughing or sneezing, cover your mouth and nose with your bent elbow / Avoid touching your eyes, nose and mouth & put down and pickup items rather than handing / Do not shake hands, nor hug & maintain 2m-distancing, etc.).
+Clear health etiquette to be on posters around set (e.g: Wear appropriate protection at all times / When coughing or sneezing, cover your mouth and nose with your bent elbow / Avoid touching your eyes, nose and mouth & put down and pickup items rather than handing / Do not shake hands, nor hug & maintain 2m-distancing, etc).

 This website is owned and operated by Sandra Reynolds Agency Ltd. We are registered in England and Wales under registration number 8743690, and our registered office is at Bacon House, 35 St Georges Street, Norwich NR3 1DA.